top of page

 The simple beauty of the designs and the clear, deep cuts fascinated people.

-At that time, glass cutting was done entirely by hand using a carving knife,
+Originally, glass cutting was done entirely by hand using a carving knife,

 which took a whole day to complete.

-Edo Kiriko has become more diverse,
+Edo Kiriko culture has become more diverse,

-resulting in increasingly beautiful and graceful creations.
+resulting in increasingly beautiful and elegant creations.

 〒111-0034